p42ai/js-assistant/README.md

 * **[Pull operator out of assignment](https://p42.ai/documentation/code-assist/pull-operator-out-of-assignment)**: Move an operator out of an assignment into a binary expression.
 * **[Push operator into assignment](https://p42.ai/documentation/code-assist/push-operator-into-assignment)**: Move an operator from a binary expression into an assignment operator, e.g., `+=`.
 * **[Remove {…} from arrow function](https://p42.ai/documentation/code-assist/remove-braces-from-arrow-function)**: Convert an arrow function block body into an expression body.
-* **[Remove {...} from JSX attribute](https://p42.ai/documentation/code-assist/remove-braces-from-jsx-attribute)**: Remove `{...}` from a JSX attribute expression value that contains a string literal.
+* **[Remove {…} from JSX attribute](https://p42.ai/documentation/code-assist/remove-braces-from-jsx-attribute)**: Remove `{…}` from a JSX attribute expression value that contains a string literal.

-## ECMAScript Modernizations
+## JavaScript Modernizations
 The Javascript ecosystem is progressing rapidly.
 However, it is hard to keep codebases up-to-date with the newer JavaScript features, and codemods are not always an option due to their significant churn and potential for breakages.
-P42 supports both codemod-like mass code refactoring and more opportunistic code modernization for the following upgrades:
+The JavaScript Assistant supports both codemod-like mass code refactoring and more opportunistic code modernization for the following upgrades:
 * **[Add numeric separator](https://p42.ai/documentation/code-assist/add-numeric-separator)**: Increase the readability of long numbers and uncommon number formats by adding underscore separators.
 * **[Collapse object property into shorthand](https://p42.ai/documentation/code-assist/collapse-property-into-shorthand)**: Shorten object properties when the property name is the same as the property value.
 * **[Convert .apply() to spread syntax](https://p42.ai/documentation/code-assist/convert-apply-to-spread-syntax)**: Replace `.apply()` calls with the spread operator `...`